namoopsoo/namoopsoo.github.io/content/en/post/2023-02-03-policy-document-understanding.md

 ---
-title: More notes from a recent hackathon
+title: Notes from a recent hackathon
 date: 2023-02-05
 ---